lubeda/EspHoMaTriXv2/README.md

 **id** (required, ID): Manually specify the ID used for code generation and in service definitions.

-**clock_time** (optional, seconds): duration to display the clock after this time the date is display until next "show_screen".
+**clock_time** (optional, seconds): duration to display the clock after this time the date is displayed until the next "show_screen".
 If `show_date` is false and `clock_time` > 0 the clock will be display as long as a normal screen!
 Setting `clock_time` to 0 will not show the clock or date.
-If there are no screens ind the queue the display will be blank until the next screen is sent.
+If there are no screens ind the queue, the display will be blank until the next screen is sent.

 **screen_time** (optional, seconds): default duration to display a screen or a clock/date sequence, a long text will be scrolled at least `scroll_count` times (default: 10 seconds).
 This may be overwritten by the add_screen service.